sherlockq/gatsby-blogsite/src/markdown-pages/record-of-a-docker-connection-issue-debugging.md

 ### Arnold noticed docker network, "Give it a go"

-By default the container was bound to `bridged` network.
-And there's also a network called `host`.
-But my understanding of `host` network was that only traffics between container and host machine are allowed.
+By default, the container connected to `bridged` network.
+Meanwhile, there's also a network called `host`.
+However, my understanding of `host` network was that only traffics between container and host machine are allowed.
 So I explained and refused at first.

 I was glad I didn't insist longer than 10 seconds because what else choices did I have?